How to fix MBR (Master Boot Record) Errors in Windows 10

 - Performing command bootrec /rebuildbcd fixes the problem if damaged or corrupted Boot Configuration Data (BCD) causing the boot error

 - Laptop won’t boot after update?
-Here how to fix windows 10 startup problems
+Here is how to fix windows 10 startup problems

 - How to use BitLocker Drive Encryption on Windows 10, 8.1 and 7

-- WiFi disconnects automatically after windows 10 1909 update?
+- WiFi disconnects automatically after a windows 10 update?
 Try these solutions

 - How to Format USB drive using the command prompt in windows 10